c-lorenzo76/remodeling-co/README.md

 >- Server: Golang

 ## Updates
+10/10 <br>
+I'm deadass pissed that the inputOTP shit isn't working.
+I'm going to just do it on a different page and test it.
+THen I'll implement it onto the page.

 10/09 <br>
 I finished the landing page but I now need to fix the form specifically for the phone input I'm getting some error.
 Plus I need to add types to the variables.
 I am getting errors